NairaAhmedAI/MediMine-Application/README.md

 - **Implemented by: Basma Sameh**
 - Fine-tuned BioBERT for medical text classification
 - Fine-tuned BERT for medical text classification

-> # 🧹 Data Scraping Pipeline — NHS Inform A–Z Scraper
+# 🧹 Data Scraping Pipeline — NHS Inform A–Z Scraper

 The system includes an automated web-scraping pipeline designed to collect medical content from [NHS Inform (A–Z condition](https://www.nhsinform.scot/) and convert it into structured, machine-readable records stored in MongoDB.

 ## 🔍 Scraping Process Overview
 1. Entry Point — A–Z Index

 -The scraper begins at the official NHS A–Z index page and extracts all condition names and their URLs.

-2. Content Extraction
+3. Content Extraction

-  -For each condition page, the scraper systematically collects:
+   For each condition page, the scraper systematically collects:
      -Section headings `(<h2>)`.
      -Paragraphs `(<p>)`.
      -Bullet lists `(<ul><li>)`.

-3. Intelligent Section Mapping
+4. Intelligent Section Mapping

 -A custom keyword-driven mapping engine categorizes extracted content into:
     -Symptoms.
     -Causes.